top of page

 Sarah Osborne

-Through A Mitzvah to Eat, Sarah enjoys connecting with Jews around the world.
+Through A Mitzvah to Eat, Sarah has connected with Jews around the world.
 She is proud of her collaborations and partnerships with Jewish leaders and community members with diverse Jewish identities.
 She lives in the Washington DC area.

 ADVISORY COMMITTEE